ras592/CSCI401-Project/README.md

 1. Sellers: Users can open up their own e-commerce page and add products to their store.
 Buyers can then purchase the seller's products.
 Sellers will also have a page to display all their products and subpages for each product with reviews and pictures.
 2. Buyers: Users can purchase any of the products that sellers are willing to sell at AmazonClone.
 Users should be able to see purchase history.
 User purchases will be emulated with a shopping cart and checkout phase.
 Users should be able to search through the seller’s store and products (time permitting).

+### Install Instructions:
+- Build the database run the python script init_db_script.py using Python 2.
+	- This will create the database, tables, insert dummy data, and load stored procedures.
+- Run the store.utility.FileUtility.java in the console to initialize file uploads.
+- Now you are ready to run the web app on TomCat 7.

+NOTE: the initialization process will make most of the application empty and therefore requires creating stores, products and file uploads to make the pages populate with products.

 ### Details:

 Using a combination of database, JSP, Servlets, Tomcat, jQuery and Bootstrap AmazonClone will have the following pages: